dempe/blog/resources/posts/various-solutions-to-3sum.md

 ## Quadratic Algorithm

 The quadratic algorithm takes a completely different approach.
-For each element of the array, we create two pointers that point the first and last elements[^0] of the remaining elements.
+For each element of the array, we create two pointers that point the first and last elements of the remaining elements.
 In the inner loop, we increment the start pointer and decrement the end pointer if a triplet sums to zero.

-If the sum is less than zero, we know we need[^0] to increment the start pointer.
+If the sum is less than zero, we know we need to increment the start pointer.
 The array is sorted, so the only way to get a larger sum is to increment the lower pointer.
 Likewise, if the sum is greater than zero, we need to decrement the end pointer to try to find a lower value.

 - **Time complexity**: $O(n^2)$
 - **Space complexity**: $O(1)$